Eleazar of Worms: Biography

+He suffered greatly during attacks on the Jewish community, leading him to move from Mainz to Worms where he became rabbi.
+On the night of 22 Kislev 1196 (14 November), two intruders broke into his home during his study of the verse “And Jacob dwelt in safety,” wounded him and his son, and murdered his wife Dulcea, his 13-year-old daughter Belat, and his six-year-old daughter Hannah.
+He wrote:

+Yet, at the end of his lamentation, he justifies God’s judgment:

+Some scholars argue that parts of the lament were added later or copied incorrectly, as it refers to sons having died even though earlier he mentions that his surviving son was treated by his wife and lived.

+One of the attackers was apprehended a week later, brought to justice, and executed.
+Following these events, Rabbi Eleazar focused on composing his Sefer ha-Rokeach and teaching via writing, as direct instruction had become difficult.

 Eleazar developed a vigorous activity in many directions.
 On the one hand, he was a Talmudist of vast erudition, a liturgist gifted with a clear and easy style, and an astronomer, and was well versed in the sciences open to the Jews of Germany at that time.
 At the same time, he was an adventurous mystic who experienced visions, seeing legions of angels and demons.
 He exerted himself to spread mystical systems which went far beyond the conceptions of the classical authors of Jewish esoterica.
 In his mystical works he developed and gave a new impulse to the mysticism associated with the letters of the alphabet.
 By the gematria and notarikon systems of interpretation found in the Talmud, Eleazar invented new combinations by which miracles could be performed.
 The haggadic anthropomorphism which he had combated in his earlier works (Ha-Roḳeaḥ, Sha'are ha-Sod weha-Yiḥud) occupied later the foremost place in his mystical writings.
 Eleazar's great merit therefore lies not only in his new mystical system, but also in his ethical works.
 In these he shows greatness of soul and a piety bordering upon asceticism.
 Though so severely tried by fate, he inculcates cheerfulness, patience, and love for humanity.

-He died at Worms in 1238.
+Unlike Rabbi Judah the Pious, he signed his writings by name (usually as "the small one").
+He was the first to do so.

+Rabbi David Gans dated his death to 1238, and many scholars followed him.
+However, Ephraim Elimelech Urbach noted that Rabbi Eleazar is cited as deceased in works from 1232 and 1234, suggesting an earlier death.
+Yet, a signature by him exists from 1224, so his death likely occurred between these years.
+He is buried in the Old Cemetery in Worms.